harrietrc/loadimpact-docs/jekyll/_v4/migrating-lua-to-js/migration-overview.md

 See the [Lua to JS migration guide]({{ site.baseurl }}{% link _v4/migrating-lua-to-js/lua-to-js.md %}) for more information on how to migrate your Lua user scenarios to JS.

 ### Test configuration
 In the 3.0 product you compose one or more user scenarios into a separate entity known as a "Test" (aka "Test configuration"), and then add additional configuration like traffic simulation profile and thresholds.
-This is done through the Load Impact WebApp UI.
+This is done through the LoadImpact WebApp UI.

 In the 4.0 product the equivalent configuration options are specified in the script itself: